The WDN encourages experienced stations to become one of our Net Control Stations!

 OPTIONAL: The process shown in this screen below automates the check in with just a few clicks.

 It’s a good practice to create a blank FLMsg file to copy/paste the acknowledged check-ins into a roster.

-1] Take early check-ins using the method above.
+1] Take early check-ins using the method in the screen shot above.

 2] Build up the roster on a blank FLMsg form in this format:

 W7WSV Stephen Mesa, AZ QRU

 3] At 1920 PST enter the callsign of a strong station who is already checked in and then click on the world icon to fill in their name and QTH at the top of the screen.
 Then just click the “Relay Check-In” macro.
 If there are any new check-ins relayed, acknowledge them as above and thank the relay station.

 4] at 1929 PST send the FLMsg roster using Auto Send.
 Make sure FLMsg is setup to have the modem used by FLDigi or it may change on you!

 5] Click on the “Prologue” Macro to start the net.
 If you’d rather copy/paste, see text below.